The Beauty Of Grief

 I would also like to thank Zoe Hilyard, my final year tutor for pushing me to do bigger and better when I thought I had reached my limits.
 Her encouragement was one of the main forces for this project.

-Finally, I would like to thank my family and friends for their support and encouragement throughout my years at university.
+Finally, I would like to thank my family and friends for their support and encouragement throughout my creative career.